cgorlla/intel-sur/README.md

 To test: `python run.py test`

 This will load in test data in `test\testdata` and build the HMM and LSTM prediction models off of it.
-The predictions of the test model will be stored in `data\out\test_{model}.csv`, which you may verify against the files name `true_test_{model}.csv` to ensure the model is functioning as expected.
+The predictions of the test model will be stored in `data\out\test_{model}.csv`, which you may verify against the provided files named `prov_test_{model}.csv` to ensure the model is functioning as expected.
+Note that due to the inherently probabilistic nature of the models your outputs may not be the same as the provided files, but they provide a sanity check.

 ## `src\model\model.py`